A Perspective on Time towards Wireless 6G: Timing in Networking Models

 A canonical example of consensus in the presence of untrustworthy nodes is the Byzantine Generals problem~\cite{Lamport1982Byzantine}, where several divisions of the Byzantine army are camped outside an enemy city, each division commanded by its own general.
 The commanding general must decide on a plan of actions and communicate it to the other generals to be carried out in unison.
 However, there might be one or several traitors (including the commanding general itself) that disseminate false information or are otherwise unreliable.

 There are many practical examples of consensus in distributed computing~\cite{qin2016recent} and multi-agent systems.
 A prime example is for implementing distributed management of road intersections, for increased efficiency and safety.
 The idea is that the cars communicate to each other to coordinate their actions (speed, direction).
 The consensus is achieved through an iterative process where the location-aware vehicles select conflict-free trajectories that minimize their travel time.
 Besides the non-idealities of the communication channel, another limitation to take into account is the deviation of the measurements from the true location.
-A second example is represented by \gls{dlt}, which has gained prominence with the rise of cryptocurrencies.
+A second example is represented by \gls{dlt}.
+Although the rise of blockchain and \gls{dlt} has been driven by cryptocurrency and supported by wired networks, there are more and more envisioned use cases in existing or future wireless networks~\cite{kuo2018}.
+Generally speaking, the DLT enables consensus among a group of geographically distributed nodes without a central controller.
+Examples in the wireless realm include ad-hoc networks and clusters of small cells.
 As all transactions need to be confirmed by a qualified majority of the nodes (weighted either through proof of work or other mechanisms such as proof of stake) before they are inserted in the ledger, timeliness is crucial.
 Furthermore, \gls{dlt} is designed to be resistant to malicious nodes, as long as they do not represent a majority, thus placing the problem in the ``Byzantine generals'' category.

 Consensus in these scenarios is communication-heavy, and defining timing reference(s) in this context is not trivial.
 The simplest way to measure consensus is by taking a \emph{bird's eye} view of the network, i.e., considering consensus to be achieved at the instant when the last node required for the majority gets the necessary information.
 However, this view is often unrealistic in real networks, as it requires ideal communication links and full synchronization among nodes.
 Therefore, a full consensus can be defined when all nodes have been informed, taking the point of view of the last straggler node to confirm that it received and accepted the transaction: in game-theoretic terms, all agents must have complete information on the state of the system, i.e., not only must the consensus state be common knowledge, the fact that it is common knowledge must also be common knowledge.
 A relaxation to this definition would be to declare consensus once the node that started the update is informed that consensus is achieved.